 When should I refinance out of Keystart?

-Typically 3 to 5 years in, once your LVR drops below 85% and standard bank rates are at least 60 basis points cheaper.
+Usually three to five years in, once your LVR drops below 80 to 85% and bank rates are at least 60 basis points cheaper.
 The Keystart app shows your live equity position.
-Refinancing earlier means you save on the rate premium; refinancing too early means you don't qualify for sharper bank loan pricing yet.
+Refinance too early and you won't qualify for the sharpest bank pricing; leave it too long and you keep paying the rate premium.

 Can I use Keystart with past bankruptcy or bad credit?